ROILTechnology/ROIL_info/terms.md

 provisions) shall exclusively govern these Terms and the relationship created by them.
 Any dispute you may raise against us must be brought solely in the competent courts of Hillsborough County, Florida.

+You acknowledge and agree that we are not able to review and monitor the content published on the Service, due to its volume, and that the content is generally created and controlled by others who are not agents or employees of ROIL.

 Any provision of these Terms which is prohibited or unenforceable in any jurisdiction shall, as to such jurisdiction, be deemed replaced with a valid